How to spot resilience in a candidate

 Understand what you’re looking for

 It may be one of the most in-demand qualities in employees, but it’s essential hiring managers first understand what resilience is before being able to recognise it in candidates.
-“Resilience is a mental quality,” surmises Sharon Chen, senior manager of Robert Walters’ sales and marketing division in Taiwan.
+“Resilience is a mental quality,” surmises Sharon Chen, associate director of Robert Walters’ sales and marketing division in Taiwan.
 “It’s the ability to respond to, and recover quickly from, difficulties in the workplace to ensure you’re always persevering with a ‘never-give up’ attitude.”

 An important resilience trait in employees is the ability to deal with uncertainty.
 As Sharon adds: “Resilient individuals are also often able to prioritise strategically, and to keep striving towards the long-term vision even if there are short-term challenges that need to be weathered.”